opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 Deactivate methods should not block or steal the incoming thread as this risks deadlocking the system.
 Furthermore, deactivate methods should halt any threads and close any resources held by the component.
 Failing to do so can cause leaks in the system, as no other actor is responsible for cleaning up these resources.

-**Giving a specific example** - OSC plugins will often want to use a REST client to communicate with a remote resource.
+For example, OSC plugins will often want to use a REST client to communicate with a remote resource.
 The REST client can be created in the activate method and closed in the deactivate method.

 ```java
 @Component(property={/*…*/})